 - More modern: Reflects 2 years of technical progress since the LX100 launch.

-Arguments in favor of the Panasonic Lumix DMC-LX100:
+Advantages of the Panasonic Lumix DMC-LX100:

-- Easier framing: Has an electronic viewfinder for image framing and settings control.
+- Easier framing: Has an electronic viewfinder for image composition and settings control.

 - More tele-reach: Has a longer tele-lens for perspective compression and subject magnification.